Top tips for looking after your pet

 Taking on a new pet isn’t a decision to be taken lightly.
 You need to consider all the costs and practicalities involved.

-A good place to start is by using a pet insurance comparison site like Go Get It, so you can get a clear idea of how much protecting your pet is going to cost.
+A good place to start is by using a pet insurance comparison site like Go Get it - the UK's only dedicated pet insurance comparison website, so you can get a clear idea of how much protecting your pet is going to cost.

 As a responsible pet owner, you should encourage your dog or cat to display their natural behaviour, whatever this is for their species.